General Anthroposophical Society

 Anthroposophical Society

 The General Anthroposophical Society was founded during the Christmas Conference in Dornach in 1923.
 However, the history of the Anthroposophical Society began earlier, as the German section of the Theosophical Society developed.
-In five years (2023) the General Anthroposophical Society will celebrate its 100th anniversary.
+This year the General Anthroposophical Society will celebrate its 100th anniversary.

 Learn more